ankudinov/PyPing_tool/README.md

 # PyPing_tool

-This is a modified version of multithreaded ping that can be used to monitor monitor ping stats for multiple hosts during some testing.
+PyPing_tool.py is a modified version of multithreaded ping that can be used to monitor monitor ping stats for multiple hosts during some testing.

 To start pinging: